marc-dantas/sned/README.md

 ## Tutorial
 ### Usage
-Snake Editor has a very simple command line interface to add some simple functionality to the user.
+Sned has a very simple command line interface to add some simple functionality to the user.

 ```
-usage: snake editor [-h] [-r RESOLUTION] [-s SETTINGS]
+usage: sned [-h] [-r RESOLUTION] [-s SETTINGS]

-Snake Editor CLI
+Sned CLI

 options:
   -h, --help            show this help message and exit